Schools Of Character

 What Is A School Of Character?

-Schools Of Character is Character.org’s prestigious annual recognition program that honors schools for implementing best practices to support character formation in their learning community.
+A School Of Character has been accredited by Character.org’s prestigious annual recognition program that honors schools for implementing best practices to support character formation in their learning community.

 Schools of Character meet criteria based on our 11 Principles Framework for Schools, an evidence-informed framework based on decades of research and proven results.
 The 11 Principles has helped and guided thousands of schools around the world to develop a comprehensive and sustained character initiative that is intentional, involves all school stakeholders, and is woven into all aspects of the school’s culture, teaching and learning.